MuhammadAligithub7/MuhammadAligithub7/README.md

 This is Muhammad Ali, i am a Student of Software Engineering at <a href="http://www.cityuniversity.edu.pk/" target="_blank">CUSIT Peshawar</a>.
 Passionate about Mobile Application development (Android & ios using Flutter) having good problem solving skills and ability to perform well in a team..

+- 🌱 I’m currently learning Flutter Development
 - 🔭 I’m currently working on a Flutter Framework
-- 🌱 I’m currently learning Flutter Development
 - 🤔 I’m looking for help with Flutter
-- 👯 I’m looking to work Remote work
+- 👯 Available for Remote work
-- 💬 Ask me about Flutter, Dart, C++
+- 💬 Ask me about Flutter, Dart, Firebase, C++
 - 📫 How to reach me: [Email](mailto:muhammadali907080@gmail.com), [LinkedIn](https://www.linkedin.com/in/muhammad-ali-ali7777)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: If I'm not found here , I'll most probably be working on Flutter Framework or other Language
+- ⚡ Fun fact: If I'm not found here , I'll most probably be working on Flutter or new technologies

 ## ⚡ Technologies